-The County spent over \$34 million on road maintenance and construction in 2008 and has a budget of \$42 million for road maintenance and construction in 2009.
+The County spent over \$33 million on road maintenance and construction in 2009 and has a budget of over \$32 million for road maintenance and construction in 2010.
 Emphasis on safe communities is evidenced by an increasingly large percentage of the General Fund budget going to the Law and Justice Programs.
-Expenditures in these programs were \$50.48 million in 2008 and are budgeted at \$61.70 million in 2009, up by \$19 million from six years ago.
+Expenditures in these programs were \$58.87 million in 2009 and are budgeted at \$57.53 million in 2010, up by \$16 million from six years ago.

 Over the past five years, the County has issued more than \$60 million in Limited Tax General Obligation bonds for construction, parks and open space purchases.
-The Public Works building renovation was completed in early 2008.
-The Courthouse, which has housed the administrative functions, along with the Law and Justice functions will now become a true Law and Justice Center housing only Law and Justice functions.
-The County also is in the process of building a new state-of-the-art Morgue facility to be completed in 2009.
+The Courthouse, which has housed the administrative functions, along with the Law and Justice functions is in the process of becoming a true Law and Justice Center housing only Law and Justice functions.
+The County also completed the new state-of-the-art Morgue facility.